 Okay!
 Here’s where my tweak comes in.
 In Dave Ramsey’s original Baby Steps, he clearly placed saving money for children’s education and paying off your house mortgage as necessary steps.
 And it is, for some of us.

 But here’s the thing –

 - Malaysia’s education system is WAY LESS PREDATORY than the US’s education system.
 That’s not a blanket statement, but generally true

 - Not everyone can afford to buy a house in Malaysia, given how the property market is (over)priced and our salaries are not increasing and all

 Therefore, in Steps 5 and 6, you can choose your own life goals.
-Make it saving up for your children’s education (you can use Skim Simpanan Pendidikan Nasional (SSPN-i)), make it paying off your house, or make it anything you want, any life goals that are meaningful to you.
+Make it early retirement, saving up for your children’s education, make it buy a house, or make it anything you want, any life goals that are meaningful to you.

 Some of you may have ‘have enough money to start own business’ as a life goal, that’s cool.
 Others may decide on affording a once-in-a-lifetime adventure.
 That’s cool too.

 Don’t know your life goals yet?
 That’s okay.
 You don’t have to have it all figured out yet, and even so it’s okay to change your mind later.